ckeditor/ckeditor4-vue/README.md

 [![Join newsletter](https://img.shields.io/badge/join-newsletter-00cc99.svg)](http://eepurl.com/c3zRPr)
 [![Follow Twitter](https://img.shields.io/badge/follow-twitter-00cc99.svg)](https://twitter.com/ckeditor)

-Official [CKEditor 4](https://ckeditor.com/ckeditor-4/) WYSIWYG editor component for Vue.
+The official [CKEditor 4](https://ckeditor.com/ckeditor-4/) WYSIWYG editor component for Vue.

+This is the beta version of the CKEditor 4 Vue integration.
+We are looking forward to your feedback!
+You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-vue/issues/new).

 We are looking forward to your feedback!
 You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-vue/issues/new).